Ten Stupid Things

 men do to mess up their 4WD

-© 1997-2007 H. Pietschmann
+© 1997-2010 H. Pietschmann

 Rock crawling gear ratios

-To get the "crawl ratio" or "overall gear ratio" of the low range setting, gears of transmission, transfer case (in 4Lo) and axle differentials are multiplied as explained before.
+To get the "crawl ratio" or "overall gear ratio" of the low range setting, 1st gear of transmission, transfer case (in 4Lo) and axle differentials are multiplied as explained before.
 In this example, the transfer case gear ratio was increased from 2.72:1 to 4.00:1 - the differential gears were increased from 3.73:1 to 4.56:1(mainly to make up for torque loss due to larger tires).

 A well built 4WD for the more difficult off-road stuff with manual transmission should have a crawl ratio between 60:1 to 100:1 - about 70:1, like in this example, is pretty good.
 With automatic it should be around 50:1